We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Although Goosebumps episodes are more likely to make you laugh than jump out of your seat, it’s still fun to reminisce.
 Just remember that at one time, these episodes actually managed to frighten you.

 You might’ve loved reading the Goosebumps series as a child in addition to watching the show.
-If you still crave a horrifying reading experience, check out this list of the best scary books.
+If you still crave a horrifying reading experience, check out our list of the best scary books.